camunda/camunda-docs/docs/guides/implementing-connectors.md

 ![bpmn example diagram](./img/bpmn-expense-sample.png)

 [//]: # 'Do you want me to add steps for building out the sample diagram here?
 Or, would it be better to say something like "To learn more about building your own BPMN diagram from scratch, visit our guide on automating a process using BPMN."'
+[//]: # 'Do we want to change the diagram so the start event is "Receipt ready" and the first task is "Receipt uploaded?"'

 ## Add a connector